The Robert Hendersen Leadership Award

 In order to be eligible for the Robert Hendersen Leadership Award, candidates must (a) have declared a major in psychology or behavioral neuroscience, (b) be of junior or senior standing, (c) have a GPA of 3.5 or above, and (d) be currently enrolled at Grand Valley State University.

 If you are a student who meets the above eligibility criteria and you would like to apply for this award, click or tap the following link for instructions and additional information.
-Please note that completed applications are due by midnight on Friday, January 26.
+Please note that completed applications are due by 11:59pm on Friday, February 14th.

 If you know a student who you think would be a good candidate for this award and you would like to nominate them, click or tap the following link for instructions and additional information.
-Please note that nominations must be received by midnight on Friday, December 8.
+Please note that nominations must be received by 11:59pm on Friday, January 17th.

 How did you become interested in psychology?